PsychologyFind a programme

 PhD: three years full-time (or part-time equivalent);

-MScR: one year full-time or two years part-time.
+MScR: one year full-time or four years part-time.

 Both the PhD and MScR allow one further year to write up.